How To Protect Your Pipes From Freezing

 Routine drain cleaning is the most efficient way to remove muck and obstructions from your lines and extend their lives.

 Since clogging in your drains can result in leaking or broken pipes, it is important to clean your pipes at least once or twice a year.
-While you may be tempted to use a chemical drain cleaner to do this, you should avoid using any store-bought goods since over-the-counter drain cleaners can include toxic chemicals that may cause your pipes to deteriorate quicker.
+While you may be tempted to use a chemical drain cleaner to do this, you should avoid using any store-bought goods since over-the-counter drain cleaners can include toxic chemicals that may cause your pipes to deteriorate quickly.

 Address Leaks Immediately